tomcounsell/popoto/docs/fields.md

     width = popoto.KeyField(type=float)
     height = popoto.KeyField(type=float)
 ```
-In the above example, a Box the combination of dimensions *together* must be *unique* to every instance.

-Finally, it is also possible to declare a Model without a KeyField and popoto will create and maintain a hidden unique key.
+Finally, it is also possible to declare a Model without a KeyField and Popoto will create and maintain a hidden unique key.

 ```python
 class BitcoinPrice(popoto.Model):